-2These amounts contain severance payments for Marijn Dekkers in 2016, Michael König in 2015, Erica Mann in 2017 and Kemal Malik in 2019.
+These amounts contain severance payments for Marijn Dekkers in 2016, Michael König in 2015, Erica Mann in 2017 and Kemal Malik in 2019.

-3 Reporting is based on the financial performance indicators initially published for the respective year and their development without regard to any subsequent restatements thereof.
+Reporting is based on the financial performance indicators initially published for the respective year and their development without regard to any subsequent restatements thereof.

-4 The 2019 figure includes continuing and discontinued operations.
+The 2019 figure includes continuing and discontinued operations.

-5 The change in sales on a currency- and portfolio-adjusted basis is reported as a key indicator for corporate management.
+The change in sales on a currency- and portfolio-adjusted basis is reported as a key indicator for corporate management.

-of Management and the other employee groups were based on the assumption of 100% target attainment.
+The following overview shows the development of the target cash compensation of the Board of Management in relation to the compensation of all employees in Germany and that of nonmanagerial employees under collective bargaining agreements in Germany.
+This is calculated based on contractually agreed target entitlements - in accordance with the German Corporate Governance Code - with regard to fixed compensation, the annual bonus and the four-year stock-based compensation (where the respective employee groups are eligible to participate).
+For nonmanagerial employees in Germany, the 13th monthly salary and the contractually agreed vacation bonus were taken into account.
+Variable compensation components for both the Board of Management and the other employee groups were based on the assumption of 100% target attainment.
 Expenditures for fringe benefits (such as home security equipment, indemnity payments for lapsed variable compensation components granted by former employers) were not taken into account due to their irregular nature.
 Expenditures for pensions were also disregarded in view of the interest sensitivity of the expenses.
 The aim of this approach is to enhance comparability in the development of compensation.

-A 4.4.3/2 Development of Average ge Target Cas sh Compen sation 1 of the e Board of Managemen t and Empl oyees € thousand 2015 Change % 2016 Change % 2017 Change % 2018 Change % 2019 Board of Management 2,993,141 +1.9 3,050,000 +0.8 3,074,400 +1.6 3,123,600 + 5.9 3,307,600 All employees 2 in Germany 3 89,361 +9.7 98,004 +3.7 101,662 +2.6 104,336 +8.9 113,636 Nonmanagerial employees in Germany 3 61,613 +3.5 63,749 +2.8 65,512 +3.2 67,628 +0.2 67,791
+€ thousand 2015 Change % 2016 Change % 2017 Change % 2018 Change % 2019 Board of Management 2,993,141 + 1.9 3,050,000 +0.8 3,074,400 + 1.6 3,123,600 + 5.9 3,307,600 All employees in Germany 89,361 +9.7 98,004 + 3.7 101,662 +2.6 104,336 + 8.9 113,636 Nonmanagerial employees in Germany 61,613 +3.5 63,749 +2.8 65,512 + 3.2 67,628 +0.2 67,791

-1 Fixed annual compensation, STI and LTI (not taking into account individual STI payout factor), excluding pensions and fringe benefits; calculated on the basis of full-time equivalents (FTEs)
+Fixed annual compensation, STI and LTI (not taking into account individual STI payout factor), excluding pensions and fringe benefits; calculated on the basis of full-time equivalents (FTEs)